 1. What is a Child Medical Consent Form?

 A Child Medical Consent form is a written document authorizing another adult to make healthcare decisions for a minor child.
-For example, a grandparent, aunt, uncle, nanny, babysitter, or family friend may be taking care of your kid when an emergency occurs.
+For example, a grandparent, aunt, uncle, nanny, babysitter, or family friend may take care of your kid during an emergency.

 This form ensures that a person can get their child proper medical care.
-If a parent or legal guardian is not traveling with their kid, the document is often used with a Child Travel Consent Form.
+The document is often used with a Child Travel Consent Form if a parent or legal guardian is not traveling with their kid.

 A simple Child Medical Consent form will identify the following basic elements: